 With the mappings above when an opened issue gets the label “in progress” it will be Doing on the map and when it gets the “to be discussed” it will become Todo again in StoriesOnBoard and so on…

 We’ll see how the integration works with Waffle.io and the other systems later.

 You can choose what fields to sync between GitHub and StoriesOnBoard by selecting them under the Synchronization options.

-For the name and description changes the sync is two way, meaning that either when something is changed in StoriesOnBoard or in GitHub the changes will be reflected automatically and immediately on the other side.
-As both GitHub and StoriesOnBoard uses Markdown for the description, they will be appearing the same at both places.
+For the name and description changes, the sync is two-way, meaning that either when something is changed in StoriesOnBoard or in GitHub the changes will be reflected automatically and immediately on the other side.
+As both GitHub and StoriesOnBoard use Markdown for the description, they will be appearing the same at both places.